 Some of your advertising costs can be replaced by online marketing tools, as well – and these online tools usually “pull more weight” by integrating with the rest of your online marketing program.
 Guest posts on industry blogs or publications, for example, can drive traffic to your site, build your reputation, and fuel conversation on social media.

 In fact, we conducted a survey of over 1,000 buyers of professional services for a more complete understanding of how purchasers check sellers out in today’s marketplace.
-We found that three of the top four most common ways professional services buyers check out firms are online.
+We found that the second most common way professional services buyers check out firms is online.

 Today, it’s important for you to be where your potential clients are looking.
 More and more, that means your firm needs a robust and diversified presence online.
 From our research, we found that purchasers are looking for experts online in a number of ways, including in search engines, by reading online reviews, on social media, through webinars, and more.